Wild Camping in Scotland: What NOT to do

 Posted on May 05, 2015 by Alex Kendall

-Ever been camping by canoe?
-Check out these adventures.
+- Ever been camping by canoe?
+Check out these adventure tours.

 1. Do not get lured in by nice flat places right next to streams.